 Distribution is carried out via PSOs.
 Most of these companies are privately owned.
 PSO businesses require a special permit (license), which is issued by the local anti-monopoly authorities.
-As of today, 302 companies have licenses for the distribution and supply of power.
+As of the date of this publication, around 300 companies have licenses for the distribution and supply of power.

-Generally, tariffs of PSOs are not regulated by the government except in cases where PSOs hold a dominant position in the market.
+Generally, tariffs of PSOs are not regulated by the government, except in cases where PSOs hold a dominant position in the market.